Place name changes in Turkey

 Enver Pasha issued an edict in 1916 that all place names originating from non-Muslim peoples would be changed.

 Place name changes in Turkey have been undertaken, periodically, in bulk from 1913 to the present by successive Turkish governments.
 Thousands of names within the Turkish Republic or its predecessor the Ottoman Empire have been changed from their popular or historic alternatives in favour of recognizably Turkish names, as part of Turkification policies.
 The governments have argued that such names are foreign or divisive, while critics of the changes have described them as chauvinistic.
 Names changed were usually of Armenian, Greek, Georgian, Laz, Bulgarian, Kurdish (Zazaki), Persian, Neo-Aramaic/Syriac, or Arabic origin.

 Turkey's efforts to join the European Union in the early 21st century have led to a decrease in the incidence of such changes from local government, and the central government even more so.
-In some cases legislation has restored the names of certain villages (primarily those housing Kurdish and Zaza minorities).
+In some cases legislation has restored the names of certain villages (primarily those housing Kurds).
 Place names that changed formally have frequently persisted in local dialects and languages throughout the ethnically diverse country.

 The policy of turkifiying non-turkish names already arose in the late stages of the Ottoman Empire.
 In the early years of the Republic, although the idea of ‘Turkification’ continued to receive interest and support at the ideological level, no significant steps were taken in practice except in isolated instances.
 Radical forms began in the 1950s.
 From this date onwards, Turkification was adopted as a ‘state policy’ that transcended political powers.
 Following the coup d'état of 27 May 1960, within four months, nearly 10,000 new village names were put into official use.
 Approximately one third of all place names in Turkey were changed before 1965.
 Some 12,000 villages and 4,000 neighboring settlements, some with thousands of years of history, as well as thousands of rivers, mountains and geographical shapes were given new Turkish names.